bwyss/turf-custom/README.md

 # turf custom

-Includes the circle and distance modules from https://turfjs-builder.herokuapp.com/
+Includes the circle, centroid and distance modules from https://turfjs-builder.herokuapp.com/